Uvacoder/uva-snippets-collection/Javascript/Functions.md

 <h2>Scopes</h2>

-First let me say that scopes as basically anything as much more to it that what is here.This is my view for what i understood about scoping till now.
+First let me say that scopes has much more to it that what is here writeen.This is my view for what i understood about scoping till now.

 ```javascript
 var a = "Hello";